rubendeguzman/SexyTrishaTS/README.md

-- 👋 Hi, I’m @rubendeguzman
+- 👋 Hi, I’m SexyTrishaTS
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
-rubendeguzman/rubendeguzman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+valeriadeguzman724@gmail.com/SexyTrishaTS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Restore my account please because my account was banned please give me chance please restore my account